Tschujak/ros_voicengesture_control/README.md

 # ros_voicengesture_control
 Voice and gesture control system based on ROS2 (Arduino, ESP32) A multi-modal robot control system using ROS2 that combines voice commands and hand gesture recognition for intuitive robot control.
-Designed to work with Arduino and ESP32 microcontrollers.
+Designed to work with Arduino and ESP32 microcontrollers!

 ## Overview